Liberal Party of Chile (2013)

-The Liberal Party of Chile (Partido Liberal de Chile) is a social-liberal political party in Chile, founded 26 January 2013 in Santiago, Chile.
+The Liberal Party of Chile (Partido Liberal de Chile) is a political party in Chile, founded 26 January 2013 in Santiago, Chile.
 The main figure of the party is the deputy Vlado Mirosevic.

 Ideology

-The Liberal Party of Chile is a social-liberal party.
-It promotes egalitarian liberalism and progressivism (with particular reference to the social liberalism in Europe).
+The Liberal Party of Chile states itself to be a social-liberal party, promoting egalitarian liberalism and progressivism.

 Chilean social liberalism

 In Chile, the word liberal is, after the dictatorship of Augusto Pinochet, often synonymous with technocracy, classic liberalism and economic liberalism.
 The Liberal Party of Chile is based on social liberalism and thus opposes the neoliberalism that still influences many Chilean institutions.
 Following the tradition of the first liberals of the 19th century, the Liberal Party of Chile intends to combine its economic policy with a strong social policy.

 Platform

 The Liberal Party of Chile supports same-sex marriage, the legalisation of marijuana, the legalisation of abortion and the legalisation of euthanasia.
 Further, they support decentralization, which also opposes the heritage of Pinochet who implemented centralism in the country.
 Finally, the party supports changing the Chilean constitution implemented by Pinochet in 1980.